 - Minimal whitecast for darker skin.

 Again, another good everyday sunscreen with an elegant texture that doesn’t feel heavy or sticky.
 The ingredients list is pretty short with some goodies in there for those with sensitive skin.
 I would say it’s suitable for all skin types, but those with dry skin should moisturize well.
 Many say that it pills, (I also tested it on the back of my hand and on dry skin, so it does have a tendency to do that) but I hope that you find my tips somewhat helpful to prevent pilling.
 They probably won’t work for anyone so you won’t know for sure until you try it yourself.
 It is worth giving it a try if you can only use mineral sunscreens.
 I’m using this now in colder weather and I’m mostly indoors.
-I don’t know how this would work in really hot climates, but keep in mind that it is not water-resistant!
+I don’t know how this would work in hot climates (personally I wouldn’t rely on it), but keep in mind that it is not water-resistant!
 I love that it doesn’t break me out.

 This was my Purito Comfy Water Sunblock review.
 Let me know if you’ve tried this sunscreen before or if you have any questions!
 Also, drop your holy grail and skin type 😉